cnorton18/capstone2017/README.md

 	3. Navigate to ...\OfficeLocator\app\src\main\java\com\groupc\officelocator\campus.java
 		i.
 Edit variables Button, arrayButtons, buttonnames with building name in respective formats.
 	4. Add the first floor of the building (see II).
+	5. Increment the number of buildings on the campus
-	5. [add button to campus xml] (already done for all Nike buildings)
+	6. [add button to campus xml] (already done for all Nike buildings)

 II.
 Adding a Floor to an Existing Building
 	1. Navigate to ...\OfficeLocator\app\src\main\assets\data.xml